-King James VI (Alan Cumming) puts
+King James VI (Alan Cumming) puts the Doctor on trial for witchcraft!

 1 episode.
 Approx. 46 minutes.
 Written by: Joy Wilkinson.
 Directed by: Sallie Aprahamian.
 Produced by: Nikki Wilson.